ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 The DBMS_STATS package provides an interface which can view and modifies the stats information.
 By using stored procedures and functions, the stats information can be established and updated, also it can configure or delete the stats information for each column, index, and table or per each system

-The procedures and functions comprised of the DBMS_STATS package are in the following table below.
+The procedures and functions comprising the DBMS_STATS package are in the following table below.
 Refer to DBMS Stats of *Stored Procedures Manual* for in-depth information on each procedure and function.

 | Procedures/Functions  | Description                                                  |
 | --------------------- | ------------------------------------------------------------ |